 The MSA rate review process begins when an insurer expresses interest in an MSA Review being performed for a rate proposal.
 This interest can be expressed through completion of a Communication Form, which will be available through the Compact web page.
 The initial request will be reviewed by the MSA Team lead reviewer and/or supporting NAIC and Compact staff.
 Once an insurer has completed this initial communication and meets the criteria for requesting an MSA Review, the insurer will work with supporting NAIC and Compact staff and the MSA Team to complete the rate increase proposal in SERFF.
 The MSA Team will be notified, via SERFF, when the rate increase proposal is available for review.

-The supporting NAIC and Compact staff will notify (Participating/Impacted States [TBD]) via SERFF or e-mail when rate increase proposals are submitted, correspondence between the MSA Team and insurer is sent or received in SERFF, the MSA Advisory Report is available, and other pertinent activities occur during the review.
+The supporting NAIC and Compact staff will notify participating or impacted states via SERFF or e-mail when rate increase proposals are submitted, correspondence between the MSA Team and insurer is sent or received in SERFF, the MSA Advisory Report is available, and other pertinent activities occur during the review.

 Completion of the MSA Review